dougeby/IntuneDocs/intune/custom-settings-ios.md

 # Use custom settings for iOS devices in Microsoft Intune

 Using Microsoft Intune, you can add or create custom settings for your iOS devices using "custom profiles".
 Custom profiles are a feature in Intune.
-They' re designed to add device settings and features that aren't built in to Intune.
+They're designed to add device settings and features that aren't built in to Intune.

 When using iOS devices, there are two ways to get custom settings into Intune: